Gauged Gromov-Witten theory for small spheres: Vortices with zero area and genus

 \begin{proposition} Suppose that every $0$-area vortex has finite automorphism group.
-Then the coarse moduli space of $\ol{\M}_n(\P^1,X)_0$ is homeomorphic to the moduli space of $0$-area vortices $\ol{M}_n(\P^1,X)_0$. \end{proposition}
+Then the coarse moduli space of $\ol{\M}_n^G(\P^1,X)_0$ is homeomorphic to the moduli space of $0$-area vortices $\ol{M}^K_n(\P^1,X)_0$. \end{proposition}

-\begin{proof} Since by part (a) of \ref{typestrat}, any $0$-stable map $u$ is complex gauge equivalent to a $0$-area vortex; the resulting map from the coarse moduli space (the quotient of the semistable locus by the action) has a continuous inverse. \end{proof}
+\begin{proof} The assumption on finite automorphism group implies stable=semistable, since the associated graded of any $0$-semistable but not $0$-stable has infinite automorphism group.
+By part (a) of \ref{typestrat}, any $0$-stable map $u$ is complex orbit equivalent to a $0$-area vortex; the resulting map from the coarse moduli space (the quotient of the semistable locus by the action) has a continuous inverse given by the inclusion of $\phinv(0)$ into the $0$-stable locus. \end{proof}